1. /

 The processes included here

 There is no set way to develop a national strategic framework.
 Indeed, there are currently no global guidelines on what criteria should be used to assess the quality of national frameworks.
-This project developed some new processes and used many common processes.
-This set of resources therefore includes options and examples but not a set of fixed methods.

-The resources promote meaningful and sustained participation by all stakeholders.
-They ensure that no single person or group can dominate the planning process.
 They ensure that the most vulnerable people can develop confidence and respect from others during the planning process.

-What are some requirements for good national plans?
+Some requirements for good national plans

 There are currently no global guidelines on national strategic plans for HIV, let alone for HIV and STIs and Reproductive Health combined.